Burwell Christmas Evans was aptly named: born in South Carolina on December 25, 1844.

 John W. Davis had been an Evans store employee for six years.
 But Davis’s drinking had forced Evans to demote him.
 Then, on the morning of July 6, 1889, Davis had been drinking when he arrived at work.
 Evans gave him a choice: Stay sober or find work elsewhere.

-About noon Davis left the store and walked down the street one block to A. J. Anderson’s sporting goods store (where the Worthington now is; see lower left of map).
+About noon Davis left the store and walked down the street one block to A. J. Anderson’s sporting goods store (where the Worthington now is; see lower left of map above).
 Davis bought a .41-caliber pistol and returned to the Evans store.
 At 3:40 Davis approached Evans, who sat reading the Gazette.
 Davis fired through the newspaper.
 The five shots were heard all over downtown.
 Evans fell to the floor.
 Minutes later, as four physicians attended to him at the scene, Evans died.

 Davis was arrested at the scene.
 As he was about to be led away to jail, he said, “I must get my hat.”
 Not finding his hat, he picked up a straw hat from a store display and told a clerk to charge it to him.